 Early Origins of the Batenick family

-Another 167 words (12 lines of text) covering the years 1454, 1460 and 1521 are included under the topic Early Batenick History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Batenick research.
+Another 84 words (6 lines of text) covering the years 1454, 1460 and 1521 are included under the topic Early Batenick History in all our PDF Extended History products and printed products wherever possible.

 Batenick Spelling Variations